RuochongShen/MAST90108/Minute_Jan15.md

 - input:  type of explanation + observation features; output: the future action
 - output the action class, and then use the action class to explain First learn transformer

-Progress: one version of the transformer code is fixed and training accuracy is nearly 1 after 20 epochs; still need to have a better understanding on the code.
+Progress: one version of the transformer code is fixed and training accuracy is nearly 1 after 20 epochs; still need to have a better understanding of the code.

 **To do:**
 - Use the formal split instead of the current split and evaluate by cross-validation;
- - Use concat one time to the time steps and take only one action as the output;
+- Concatenate one time to the time steps and take only one action as the output;
- - Read the paper and try to find and read the sample code on classification tasks to understand transformer;
+- Read the paper and try to find and read the sample code on classification tasks to understand the transformer model;
- - Maybe try to use word embedding and take the average, and then concat the time to get the input of the decoder.
+- Maybe later, try to use word embedding and take the average, and then concatenate the time to get the input of the decoder.

 ## Additional Notes
 NA